Charlie Hill, Director

 Liberal Studies 302 3 (crs.)

 The Web of the Future: Workplace Communication and Trends

-Examines the history, operation, economics and applications of computer technology and its significance in contemporary life.
+Examines the history, operation, economics, and applications of computer technology and its significance in contemporary life.
 Consideration is given to a careful description of present technology and what some of the main decisions are that must be made if humanity is to utilize and control this technology.
 Prerequisite: Concurrent or prior enrollment in Liberal Studies 209 or department consent.

 Ethnicity and Demography in Wisconsin (ES) (SS)

-Examines the historical influence of varied ethnic settlements, cultural diversity, changing economic foundations and population shifts upon the government and politics of Wisconsin with particular reference to the Fox Valley.
+Examines the historical influence of varied ethnic settlements, cultural diversity, changing economic foundations, and population shifts upon the government and politics of Wisconsin with particular reference to the Fox Valley.
 Prerequisite: Concurrent or prior enrollment in Liberal Studies 209 or department consent.
 Elective.

 Research and Report Writing in the Humanities